Breadcrumb

 HIV & Health Outreach Team

-Our Health Outreach team consists of nurses, life skills worker, Indigenous Patient Navigator and social worker, and offers free, confidential and non-judgmental care in all Interior Health communities.
+Our Health Outreach team, consisting of nurses and a life skills worker, Indigenous Patient Navigator, and social worker, offers free, confidential, non-judgmental care, education and advocacy in all Interior Health communities.

-Our team provides confidential testing for HIV, sexually transmitted infections (STIs), and other bloodborne infections.
-We also offer ongoing support for people living with HIV, including case management, medication support, and referrals to additional services.
+Our nurses provide confidential testing for HIV, sexually transmitted infections (STIs), and other bloodborne infections.
+Our team also offers ongoing support for people living with HIV, including case management, medication support, and referrals to additional services.

 If you need help starting or accessing PrEP (pre‑exposure prophylaxis) or PEP (post‑exposure prophylaxis) our team is here to guide you.
 We also provide education and resources to help you make informed decisions about your health